 Where appropriate, the group leader must obtain and act upon recent weather forecasts and local advice.
 Pupils should be appropriately clothed for the nature of the visit and the environment, their experience and strength, the time of year, expected weather conditions, altitude and exposure to elements.
-When venturing away from immediate help, the group leader will consider the need for comfort, insulation and shelter for a casualty or the whole group and provision of emergency food, drink, torches etc. and it is their responsibility to modify or curtail the trip or activity to suit changed or changing circumstances.
+When venturing away from immediate help, the group leader will consider the need for comfort, insulation and shelter for a https://eduwidfordlodgeco.sharepoint.com/sites/WidfordLodgePreparatorySchool/Management Shared/POLICIES/Policies-Numbered/11 and 14d Educational Visits and School Journeys Policy.docx casualty or the whole group and provision of emergency food, drink, torches etc. and it is their responsibility to modify or curtail the trip or activity to suit changed or changing circumstances.